 Gas Fires and Gas Stoves

 It’s 6PM.
 You just came home from work.
 You’re tired and your room feels like a fridge.
-You just want a quick and easy way to warm up without compromising on the look of an authentic wood burner.
-Looks like you should get yourself a gas fire!
+Having a quick and easy way to warm up the house without compromising on the look of an authentic wood burner sounds too good to be true.
+It looks like you should get yourself a gas fire!

 Why else should I choose a gas fire?